 After Schedule Adjustment

 The drop period for undergraduate students will begin at the close of the schedule adjustment period and terminate at the end of the tenth week of classes for the fall and spring semesters.
-Consult the deadline section at www.registrar.umd.edu/current/Policies/deadlines2.html for dates.
+Consult the academic calendar at http://registrar.umd.edu/calendar.html for dates.

 During this period a student may drop a maximum of four credits.
 However, if the course carries more than four credits, the student may drop the entire course, or in the case of a variable credit course, reduce the credit level by up to four credits.
 Drops during this period will be recorded on the student's permanent record with a notation of W and will be considered to represent a single enrollment (one of two possible) in the course.
 This mark will not be used in the computation of a student's cumulative grade point average.